 as by that of Kinsai [Hangzhou],

-But remnants of Suzhou’s 2500 year old cultural history, lurk in its old – waiting to be demolished – buildings along its ancient canals and in its wonderfully preserved gardens, six of which have been granted UNESCO World Heritage status.
+But remnants of Suzhou’s 2500 year old cultural history lurk in its old – waiting to be demolished – buildings along its ancient canals and in its wonderfully preserved gardens.
+Six of which have been inscribed into the UNESCO World Heritage list.